pwcremin/pwcremin.github.io/_posts/2015-09-18-ionic-setup.markdown

   `cordova plugin add cordova-plugin-file-transfer`

 * Special note for you Xcode users.
-Edit the info.plist and add this dict
+Edit the info.plist and add this key

 {% highlight xml %}
 <key>NSAppTransportSecurity</key>